 Are Contacts Verified Before You Get Them?

 Finding a business is worthless if you cannot reach the owner.
 Check whether the platform verifies phone and email before a lead reaches you, or whether you will spend your mornings on dead numbers.
-Verification is the difference between a list and a usable pipeline.
+Verification is the difference between a list and a usable pipeline, and it is the kind of thing vendors quietly skip because it is unglamorous and costs them to do well.

 Is the Outreach Compliant by Default?